 This lesson teaches you how to record better and also where to find instrumentals to make music.
 This is a very basic overview of how to record but you should feel comfortable with your phone or home setup after this.

 This lesson reviews what you've learned so far in how to rap.
 There is a focus on understanding your progress and ensuring you feel comfortable rap battling, freestyling, and knowing how to write a rap song.

 There are two main focuses to my work - The psychology of happiness and rap music.
 A little different, but that's what I know the most about!
-I'd love to have you join the thousand plus students I have.
+I'd love to have you join thousands of my other students.

 I studied psychology at the University of Utah and ever since then I've been interested in what creates happy, productive, friendly individuals.
 Over the last 6 years, I've cultivated an understanding of some of these principles and I'm happy to share them with you now.

 Want to find out more?
 Check out my site, How To Happy

 "Best rap advice ever this helped me so much thank you" - Quote from an early student

 I am also a rap and poetry coach that would love to help you take your lyricism and talents to the next level.

 I have been rapping for over 10 years and teaching rap for 5 years.
 I've won several awards for both rap and poetry.
 For the last 4 years, I've been running a how to rap channel on Youtube that provides various tips and tricks for aspiring artists.